 Mating pair ofLaothoe populi (poplar hawk-moth) showing two different color variants

-Different herbivorous species have adapted to feed on every part of the plant and are normally considered pests to their host plants; some species have been found to lay their eggs on the fruit and other species lay their eggs on clothing or fur (e. g.,Tineola bisselliella, the common clothes moth).
-Some species are carnivorous, and others are even parasitic.
-Somelycaenid species such asPhengaris rebeli aresocial parasites ofMyrmica ant nests.[50]
-A species ofGeometridae fromHawaii has carnivorous larvae that catch and eat flies.[51]
-Some pyralid caterpillars are aquatic.[52]
+Different herbivorous species have adapted to feed on every part of the plant and are normally considered pests to their host plants; some species lay their eggs on fruit, others on clothing or fur (e. g.,Tineola bisselliella, the clothes moth).
+Some are carnivorous, and others are parasitic.
+Somelycaenid species such asPhengaris rebeli aresocial parasites ofMyrmica ant nests.[54]
+A species ofGeometridae fromHawaii has carnivorous larvae that catch and eat flies.[55]
+Some pyralid caterpillars are aquatic.[56]
+The larvae develop rapidly with several generations in a year; however, some species may take up to 3 years to develop, and exceptional examples likeGynaephora groenlandica take as long as seven years.[13]

 No form of wing is externally visible on the larva, but when larvae are dissected, developing wings can be seen as disks, which can be found on the second and third thoracic segments, in place of the spiracles that are apparent on abdominal segments.
 Wing disks develop in association with a trachea that runs along the base of the wing, and are surrounded by a thin peripodial membrane, which is linked to the outer epidermis of the larva by a tiny duct.
 Wing disks are very small until the last larval instar, when they increase dramatically in size, are invaded by branchingtracheae from the wing base that precede the formation of the wing veins and begin to develop patterns associated with several landmarks of the wing.[58]